International Third Position: Development

 Though a key formulator of the Third Positionist platform, Nick Griffin left in 1990.
 After about four years he joined the British National Party (BNP), where he later succeeded the BNP founder John Tyndall.
 Other leading figures in the group on its foundation were Roberto Fiore and Derek Holland.
 Jason Wilcock would subsequently emerge as the group's leader, although in 2001 he was reported in the Daily Mirror as having played a leading role in instigating the riots in Oldham.

 Troy Southgate, as well as the majority of ITP supporters, split from the organisation in September 1992 after accusing Fiore and Holland of ideological hypocrisy and swindling members out of their life savings to prop up the group's failed rural experiment in northern France.
 This included the departure of several local ITP publications, including The Kent Crusader, Surrey Action, and Eastern Legion.
 Southgate then founded the English Nationalist Movement (ENM) and during this time edited magazines like The Crusader and The English Alternative.
 The ENM had strong units in the Burnley, Bradford and south-east Kent areas.

 The ITP changed its name to England First in 2001 and has since become a part of the European National Front with the Spanish Falange, Italian Forza Nuova, Romanian Noua Dreaptă, Polish National Revival of Poland and others.

 An ITP/ENF gathering in central London in April 2005 drew 150 supporters.
 Overall membership is estimated by Searchlight magazine to be somewhat lower than this, although the ITP maintains a relatively strong publishing presence as well as its network of international contacts.
 The modern party is much less critical of Islam than the rest of the British far-right, and claims that the campaign against Islam is mostly driven by Jewish interests.
-The party remains strongly anti-Semitic.
+The party remains strongly antisemitic.